shrikant9907/react-machine-test/README.md

 # React Basic Machine Test

-Steps to Run This Project
+## Steps to Run This Project

-## Install Dependencies
+1. **Install Dependencies**
-`npm install`
+   - Run `npm install` to install all necessary packages.

-## Start Project
-`npm start`
+2. **Start Project**

-Runs the app in the development mode.
+   - Run `npm start` to launch the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+   - Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-## Create Build
+3. **Create Build**
-`npm run build`
+   - Run `npm run build` to generate a production-ready build.

-It will create a build folder inside the app.
+   - The build will be created in a folder named `build`.

+---

+## Project Requirements

+### 1. Form Creation
+- **Fields:**
+  - Name
+  - Age
+  - Occupation
+  - Image
+  - Address
+  - Gender
+  - Mobile
+  - Phone
+- **Conditions:**
+  - The mobile number should be unique.
+  - No field is required.

+### 2. Local Storage
+- Use local storage to save all form data.

+### 3. Data Management
+- **After Submission:**
+  - Redirect to a different page displaying a table view of the records.
+  - Include the image in the table view.

+- **Features:**
+  - Ability to delete records.
+  - Ability to update records.